 You don’t have to make living with low sex drive your new norm.
 The condition is treatable.
-In 2015, the U.S. Food and Drug Administration (FDA) approved a medication for HSDD.
+In 2015, the Food and Drug Administration (FDA) approved a medication for HSDD.
 Flibanserin (Addyi) treats premenopausal women with this disorder.
 However, the drug isn’t for everyone.
-Side effects include hypotension (low blood pressure), fainting, and dizziness.
+Side effects of this pill include hypotension (low blood pressure), fainting, and dizziness.

 Other medical treatments, such as topical estrogen, can also enhance your sex drive.

 Another option is individual or couple’s therapy.
 This can help improve communication within a relationship.
 In turn, this can strengthen sexual bonds and spark desire.

 Talk to your doctor

 There have been many advances in research and information on HSDD and other conditions related to low sex drive.
 If you experience low sex drive, talk to your doctor.
 This could be your primary care physician, gynecologist, or mental health professional.
 Each of these experts can check you for potential underlying causes related to low sex drive.
 They can also recommend treatments to enhance sex drive.